 In our gallery we show you a walk through the atmospheric streets of the city, with decorated shops and hot spiced wine.

-During Christmas, different rinks are built in Rome.
+During Xmas, different rinks are built in Rome.

 Another ice rink is located at the Euroma2 shopping center.
 It is open 10-22 and the entrance including skates costs 8 euros, on Sundays and public holidays 10 euros.

 On all ice rinks children up to 6 years pay 2 Euro less.